tsinghua-fib-lab/llm-energy/pdf2md/README_en.md

            2. Download Model：

               1. in [1.
 Chinese Detection Model](https://github.com/PaddlePaddle/PaddleOCR/blob/main/doc/doc_en/models_list_en.md#1.1) to download the `ch_PP-OCRv4_server_det` model.
 Unzip it and place it in the `PaddleOCR/ppstructure/inference` directories；
               2. in [2.1 Chinese Recognition Model](https://github.com/PaddlePaddle/PaddleOCR/blob/main/doc/doc_en/models_list_en.md#21-chinese-recognition-model) to download the `ch_PP-OCRv4_server_rec` model.
-Unzip it and place it in the  `PaddleOCR/ppstructure/inference` 和 `PaddleOCR/ppocr/inference` directories；
+Unzip it and place it in the  `PaddleOCR/ppstructure/inference` and `PaddleOCR/ppocr/inference` directories；
               3. in [2.2 Table Recognition](https://github.com/PaddlePaddle/PaddleOCR/blob/main/ppstructure/docs/models_list_en.md#22-table-recognition) to download the `ch_ppstructure_mobile_v2.0_SLANet` model.
 Unzip it and place it in the`PaddleOCR/ppstructure/inference`directories；

            3. Install other dependent packages